SpektraSystems/Building-an-end-to-end-analytics-pipeline-in-Microsoft-Azure/instructions/Exercise7.md

 ### Task 1: Create a Power BI Report

-1. Click on the Power BI Report within the synapse workpsace.
+1. Click on the existing Power BI Report within the synapse workpsace.

-  - Navigate to Develop->Power BI->PowerBI report and select the PowerBI report.
+  - Navigate to Develop->Power BI->PowerBI report and select the PowerBI report that you created in previous exercises.

     ![powerbi report](images/70.png)